pmclanahan/basket-lib/packages/celery/docs/faq.rst

 ------------------------------------------------------------------------------
 **Answer**:

-The worker discards unknown tasks, messages with encoding errors and messages that doesn't contain the proper fields (as per the task message protocol).
+The worker rejects unknown tasks, messages with encoding errors and messages that don't contain the proper fields (as per the task message protocol).

-If it did not ack (delete) them, they would be redelivered again and again causing a loop.
+If it did not reject them they could be redelivered again and again, causing a loop.

-There has been talk about moving these messages to a dead-letter queue, but that has not yet been implemented.
+Recent versions of RabbitMQ has the ability to configure a dead-letter queue for exchange, so that rejected messages is moved there.

 .. _faq-execute-task-by-name:

-Can I execute a task by name?
+Can I call a task by name?
 -----------------------------

 **Answer**: Yes.
-Use :func:`celery.execute.send_task`.
+Use :meth:`@send_task`.
-You can also execute a task by name from any language that has an AMQP client.
+You can also call a task by name from any language that has an AMQP client.

-    >>> from celery.execute import send_task
-    >>> send_task("tasks.add", args=[2, 2], kwargs={})
+    >>> app.send_task('tasks.add', args=[2, 2], kwargs={})
     <AsyncResult: 373550e8-b9a0-4666-bc61-ace01fa4f91d>

 .. _faq-get-current-task-id: